Heargo/cours-m2/algo_distrib/projet/readme.md

 ## Technicals decisions

+### Synchronous Message

+I choose to store the synchronous messages in the inbox as well.
+This way if the process start to wait for a synchronous message, it will not wait forever if the message was received just before.
+While waiting for the synchronous message, the process will check the inbox to see if the last synchronous message was sent by the expected process.

 ### Token Algorithm

 he token is passed from process to process in a ring topology.
 I chose this topology because it is the simplest to implement and it's efficient.